crummie5/blog/content/the_lone_sharepoint.md

 If none of these methods work we can try to write a proof file into one of the web directories and check its existence.
 Although default Sharepoint configurations don't allow write access to web folders, sometimes sysadmins relax these restrictions to meet application requirements, so it worths trying.

 A bit of research revealed that Sharepoint does not handle web files directly.
 However, there are some [special cases such as the `_layouts` folder where files can be requested directly](https://www.oreilly.com/library/view/professional-microsoft-sharepoint/9780470287613/9780470287613_the_special_case_of_the_underscore_layou.html).
-The best part of using this folder is that ASPX files are not subject to restriction as it happens with user pages, which are stored in the database and include the inability to use code blocks or include files from the file system, as already explained [here](https://www.zerodayinitiative.com/blog/2020/6/16/cve-2020-1181-sharepoint-remote-code-execution-through-web-parts).
+The best part of using this folder is that ASPX files are not subject to restriction as it happens with user pages, which are stored in the database and include the inability to use code blocks or include files from the file system, as already explained in [CVE-2020-1181](https://www.zerodayinitiative.com/blog/2020/6/16/cve-2020-1181-sharepoint-remote-code-execution-through-web-parts).

 From now on, all practical explanations will be based in the testing Sharepoint 2016 VM available [here](https://gauravmahajan.net/2017/10/06/sharepoint-server-2016-virtual-machine-download/).
 We will try to upload some testing code to check if we can write into the `_layouts` folder with the current IIS Pool user.